-The gap theory gives reputation a pivotal role.
+The gap theory assigns a pivotal role to reputation.
 Reputation should be trusted to constrain sellers from insisting on enforcing the contract when dealing with non-opportunistic consumers.
-Yet, the ability of reputation to adequately discipline sellers has recently been questioned by several scholars on multiple grounds.
-Indeed, a business’s concern for reputation can be expected to dissuade it from behaving unfairly towards consumers.
-Online information—including sites and blogs that provide customer reviews and ratings—is readily available to consumers, now more than ever before.
-Yet, the flow of information in consumer markets, even today, is far from perfect.
+Yet, recently, several scholars have questioned the ability of reputation to adequately discipline sellers on multiple grounds.
+It is true that a business’s concern for reputation can be expected to dissuade it from behaving unfairly towards consumers.
+In addition, online information, including sites and blogs that provide customer reviews and ratings, is readily available to consumers, now more than ever before.
+Yet, even today, the flow of information in consumer markets is far from perfect.
 We live in a world of fake and biased reviews.
-And even when reviews are genuine, there are often substantial disagreements between consumers and experts and even among consumers reviewing the same product.
+Even when online reviews are genuine, there are often substantial disagreements between consumers and experts, and even among consumers reviewing the same product.
 In fact, the disciplining force of reputation has recently been challenged by those who claim that we have reached a point of “reputation failure,” not only because reputational information is neither reliable nor accurate, but also because it is systematically skewed to the extremes.

-Second, there are serious question marks surrounding consumers’ ability to accurately process reputational information and draw meaningful conclusions from it.
+Second, there are serious questions regarding consumers’ ability to accurately process reputational information and draw meaningful conclusions from it.
 The task of properly assessing reputational information is inevitably challenging because a seller’s reputation is affected by a myriad of factors, including the quality of the product, the quality of the paper contract, and sellers’ behavior in practice.

-In the particular context of the gap, the effectiveness of reputational information becomes even more questionable.
+The effectiveness of reputational information becomes even more questionable in the particular context of the gap theory.
 It is unclear that consumers will be sufficiently incentivized to post information about sellers’ departures from the written agreement when reviewing a product online.
 Furthermore, even if online information is available, consumers might not be able to infer that sellers systematically, rather than sporadically, depart from the four corners of the agreement in consumers’ favor.
 Hence, sellers might have an incentive to enforce harsh terms to the letter even when dealing with non-opportunistic consumers.

 The question of whether or not sellers depart from the contractual language when dealing with non-opportunistic consumers has enormous practical significance.
-If sellers inefficiently insist on their contractual rights vis-à-vis consumers, rather than selectively enforce these terms only against opportunistic buyers, regulation of the contents of standardized agreements may be warranted after all.
+If sellers in practice insist on their contractual rights vis-à-vis consumers, even at the risk of affecting their reputations, rather than selectively enforce these terms only against opportunistic buyers, regulation of the contents of standardized agreements may be warranted after all.

-Despite the practical significance of the gap theory, as far as this author is aware, it has not been tested in the field so far.
-This paper takes a first step towards filling this gap while relying on retail stores’ return policies as a case study.
+Despite the practical significance of the gap theory, as far as this author is aware, it has not yet been tested in the field.
+This paper represents a first step in filling this gap, relying on retail stores’ return policies as a case study.
 Building on a combination of observational data and field experiments, this paper investigates potential discrepancies between the “paper deal”—retail stores’ formal return policies—and the “real deal”—retailers’ return practices on the ground.